-Labeled bonds consisting of green, social and sustainable bonds and the recently launched sustainable bonds.
+- Labeled bonds consisting of green, social and sustainable bonds; as well as sustainability-linked bonds.
 The issuance of this type of security is increasingly relevant.
-Since their launch in 2016, the Company has financed over MXN 86.6 millions.
-In terms of demand, in 2020, 12% of the debt issued by the Company was ESG-related, while in 2021 this figure was 26%. - Through its International Quoting System (SIC), the Company has listed Exchange Trade Funds (ETFs), which replicate the behavior of ESG indexes and are available for the investing public in Mexico.
+Since their launch in 2016, the Company has financed over MXN 175 billion through 60 labeled bonds.
+In terms of demand, in 2021, 27% of the long-term debt issued by the Company was ESG-related, while in 2022 this figure was 46%. - Through its International Quoting System (SIC), the Company has listed Exchange Trade Funds (ETFs), which replicate the behavior of ESG indexes and are available for the investing public in Mexico.
 Currently, 67 instruments of this type are traded on the Stock Exchange.